libretro/docs/docs/guides/databases.md

 Contrary to popular belief, the data used for matching is often the _serial number_ encoded within a disc-game's binary data.
 And although databases include cryptographic hashes (sha1, etc) as information that defines the item specified, only CRC checksum (or serial) not hashes are used for matching.

-## Validation
+### Validation

 Validation refers to checking a file against a source, and then accepting or rejecting it based on whether it matches the source.
 RetroArch's "Scan Directory" and "Scan File" automated importers are validation processes.

-If your file's crc or internal serial data (whichever is the key used for matching, [as above](#key-field-for-matching) does not exist in the database, the file will be rejected by the automatic scans.
+If your file's crc or internal serial data (whichever is the key used for matching, [as above](#key-field-for-matching)) does not exist in the database, the file will be rejected by the automatic scans.

 To import your games/items into a playlist regardless of database matches, or if your files are being rejected by the automatic scan, use the Manual Scan.

 ## How to Contribute to Databases

+Like [thumbnails](https://docs.libretro.com/guides/roms-playlists-thumbnails/#contributing-thumbnails-how-to) and [documentation](https://docs.libretro.com/meta/how-to-contribute/), databases are an area where users who are not programmers can contribute to RetroArch and in a way that benefits all users.

 __Small-Scale Corrections__